calebstein1/Netsend/README.md

 ## What's next?

-Next on the to-do is to get two running instances paired up over a TCP connection, and be able to send JSON messages back and forth.
+Now that TCP is working, next is being able to send JSON messages back and forth, rather than just a simple text response.
 Once that's working, that TCP connection will need to be used to transfer single files.
 After that, I'll be extending the file transfer to allow for full directories.